Lucia's Blog: 2022-06-26

 “The saying is trustworthy, for: If we have died with him, we will also live with him; 12 if we endure, we will also reign with him; if we deny him, he also will deny us; 13 if we are faithless, he remains faithful—for he cannot deny himself.”

 Paul commends these verses or poem as trustworthy saying.
 We must rely on these words and believe in them.
-We can be strengthened: by dying, repenting daily of our sins, enduring sufferings, and remaining faithful to Him.
-And once again, we are strengthened by the Grace that is in Christ Jesus.
+We can be strengthened by dying, repenting daily of our sins, enduring suffering, and remaining faithful to Him.
+Once again, we are strengthened by the Grace that is in Christ Jesus.
 What is His Grace to us?
 It is life, glory, and His faithfulness.
 In God, we can trust.
-Since God is faithful and does not change, we can trust His great and glorious promises.
+We can trust His great and glorious promises since God is faithful and does not change.
 God’s Grace is the firm foundation, the unbreakable bedrock of our strength.

 Luci